ell1e/spew3d/README.md

   without actual playback, threading and file system helpers, the Virtual File System, and so on.
 Ideal for headless use!

+- `SPEW3D_OPTION_DISABLE_SDL_HEADER`: If defined, while Spew3D
+  will expect SDL2 to be present and linked, the program using and including Spew3D is expected NOT to include and use SDL2 headers directly.
+As a consequence, all functions bridging SDL2 and Spew3D items, like creating a Spew3D window from an SDL2 window, will no longer be present.

+- `SPEW3D_OPTION_DISABLE_EMULATE_INT128`: If defined, Spew3D will
+  never use native 128bit integer types even if present, and instead emulate it with 64bit integers.
+This will result in many math operations being slower.

 - `SPEW3D_DEBUG_OUTPUT`: If defined, Spew3D will print out
   some amount of debug messages for internal diagnostics.